JConley1344/SysLib690/Week7_ManageSoftware_LibrarySearch.md

   Z39.50/SRW/SRU toolkit (utilities)
 ```

-Used `sudo apt install yaz` for instalation.
+Used `sudo apt install yaz` for installation.

 I went ahead and used the example search queries to confirm that I could reproduce the same results.
 - find @and @attr 1=4 "information" @attr 1=21 "library science" resulting in ***662** results.*